couchand/tinyprofiler/README.markdown

   * `end`: the finish time of the step
   * `steps`: any child steps [optional]

-all timings are in the format of `process.hrtime()`, an array of integers - the first is the number of seconds elapsed since the start of the root, and the second is the number of nanoseconds.
+all timings are relative to the start time of the root, and are recorded in the format of `process.hrtime()`. each timing is a pair of integers - the first the number of seconds since the start of the root, and the second the number of nanoseconds.

-the `start` entry for the root has an iso date string representing the start time of the profile.
+the `start` entry for the root has an iso date string representing the start time of the entire profile.

 ###api methods###